Revika-Anand/Simplified/README.md

 https://simplified.azurewebsites.net/dashboard.html

 # For running on you local system
+## Setting up the code
-In order to run this application on your local system, first some changes need to be made in the script.js file.
+1. In order to run this application on your local system, first some changes need to be made in the script.js file.
-Go to the public folder.
+2. Go to the public folder.
-Then the JS folder and open script.js.
+3. Then the JS folder and open script.js.
+4. Change the following script: var peer = new Peer(undefined, {
+  path: "/peerjs",
+  host: "/",
+  port: "443",
+  debug: "true"
+});
+to:
+var peer = new Peer(undefined, {
+  path: "/peerjs",
+  host: "/",
+  port: "3000",
+  debug: "true"
+});
+## Running the code
+1. Open the command prompt and rum `npm install`.
+2. Now run `node server.js`.
+3. Open chrome browser and go to localhost:3000